 - When the pork is done cooking, take the meat out (careful- it will be very tender and will tend to fall apart!) and place on a large platter or dish.
 Pull meat apart with two forks.

-- Heat the olive oil in a large skillet and fry the pork until crispy.
+- Heat the 3 tablespoons olive oil in a large skillet and fry the pork until crispy.

-- Add pork to tortillas and top with fixings.
+- Add pork to the tortillas and top with fixings.